Headerlogo

 CRY's Research Fellows

-Research fellows at CRY not only spend their time researching and publishing new findings to to inform and create better practices for the diagnosis and treatment of young sudden cardiac death conditions, they are part of our screening programme, actively offering cardiac screening to young people in the UK to prevent young sudden cardiac deaths.
+Research fellows at CRY not only spend their time researching and publishing new findings to inform and create better practices for the diagnosis and treatment of young sudden cardiac death conditions, they are part of our screening programme, actively offering cardiac screening to young people in the UK to prevent young sudden cardiac deaths.

 Causes of YSCD